The world of web development is unregulated.

 Don’t skimp out, if you use cheap, free, or DIY options, then most of the time, you’ll paint yourself into a corner in the long term.
 Your code standards will be shit, you’ll have a hard time performing updates or major changes, and you’ll end up having to re-do the whole thing.

-I also tell them my sites average $20,000 per month in revenue for my clients, and all of a sudden, $6,500 doesn’t seem like such an expense.
+I also tell them my sites average $20,000 per month in revenue for my clients, and all of a sudden, my price tag doesn’t seem like such an expense.

-Meanwhile, Jimmy has no idea how much his websites generate.
+Meanwhile, Jimmy has no idea how much his websites generate and talks about squiggly lines and how much “exposure” his websites generate.

 As with anything, you get what you pay for.